turingschool/front-end-curriculum/lessons/module-3/intro-to-cypress-testing.md

 Note that we can chain multiple methods to make multiple assertions!
 </section>

-Before starting our next test, let's add in the following block:
+Before we continue, let's add in the following block:

 ```js
   beforeEach(() => {